Blog

 autistic female differs from male experiences &

-being traumatized & on the spectrum.
-Not very
+important aspects of being traumatized & on the

 Gordon Gates: “Trauma, Stigma, and Autism